Fed signals readiness to do more for economy as virus rages

 The Fed’s latest policy meeting coincided with an anxiety-ridden election week and an escalation of the virus across the country.
 Most economists warn that the economy cannot make a sustained recovery until the pandemic is brought under control and most Americans are confident enough to return to their normal habits of shopping, traveling, dining and congregating in groups.

-“The recent rise in COVID-19 cases both here and abroad is particularly concerning,” Powell said at the news conference.
+“The recent rise in COVID-19 cases both here and abroad is particularly concerning,” Powell said.
 “All of us have a role to play, to keep appropriate social distance and to wear masks in public.”

 The central bank’s policy statement Thursday was approved on a 10-0 vote.
 Robert Kaplan, president of the Federal Reserve Bank of Dallas, who had dissented at the previous meeting, voted with the majority this time.
 Another dissenter in September, Neel Kashkari, head of the Minneapolis Fed, was absent, with his alternate, Mary Daly of the San Francisco Fed, approving the statement.